sturnberg/OCS-Docs/Content_Portal/How_To_Guides/communities/manage-a-community.md

 ---
-uid: manage-community
+uid: manage-c ommunity
 ---

 # Manage tenants in a community

 The Community Details page lets you perform various tasks for managing tenants that already belong to a community.

-To create a new community, see [Add a community](xref:AddCommunity).
+To create a new community, see [Add a community](xref:add-community).

 ## Add a tenant to a community